Bod9001/DockerFileForAMDAIWin/README.md

 go to

-and then navigate to the compose and do
+and then navigate to the compose in automatic_1111 and do

 sudo docker compose up